zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/helpers/scheduler/ajax-editing.md

 ## Getting started

-> Warning!
-The Kendo UI Scheduler is currently released as a beta.
-The final API and behavior of the widget may change.

 The following tutorial shows how to configure Kendo UI Scheduler for ASP.NET MVC to do ajax editing of the Sample  database (the Tasks table) included in the offline demos.